-Becoming a Southwestern University Recruitment Volunteer (S.U.R.V.) can involve representing Southwestern at a local college fair, participating in Operation: Pen and Paper (a letter writing campaign to prospective students and their families), and/or serving as the S.U.R.V.
-Liaison within your local chapter.
+Becoming a Southwestern University Recruitment Volunteer (S.U.R.V.) can involve representing Southwestern at a local college fair or participating in Operation: Pen and Paper (a letter-writing campaign to prospective students and their families).
 This level of commitment varies upon what interests you most.

 Want to recommend a high school student to attend Southwestern?
 By completing our “Refer a Student” form, the prospective student whose information you submit will receive materials from Southwestern’s Office of Admission.

 Southwestern has a variety of special events held throughout the year and sometimes our staff needs help behind the scenes.
-Volunteering to assist with special events (e.g., Homecoming and Reunion Weekend, Commencement, Shilling Lecture, etc.) can involve pre-event preparations and/or onsite assistance to staff.
+Volunteering to assist with special events (e.g., Homecoming, Commencement, Shilling Lecture, etc.) can involve pre-event preparations and/or onsite assistance to staff.
 Whatever time you can give to volunteering in this capacity can be extremely helpful to the Southwestern staff.